ckeditor/ckeditor5/docs/installation/index.md

 ## Integration with frameworks

-Get to know the supported {@link installation/frameworks/overview integrations with popular JavaScript frameworks} such as React, Angular or Vue, and learn to utilize them and to integrate CKEditor 5 with you software.
+Get to know the supported {@link installation/frameworks/overview integrations with popular JavaScript frameworks} such as React, Angular or Vue, and learn to utilize them and to integrate CKEditor 5 with your software.

 ## Migrating from CKEditor 4

-Refer to the {@link installation/getting-started/migration-from-ckeditor-4 CKEditor 4 migration guide} if you are updating your CKEditor 5 installation.
+Refer to the {@link installation/migration-from-ckeditor-4 CKEditor 4 migration guide} if you are updating your CKEditor 5 installation.

 ## Advanced installation concepts